 Rachel came to LFA in 2005 with expertise in social science research, particularly within the areas of early childhood, youth development, and education.
 Rachel is committed to using applied research to promote education and social justice in the community—she believes strongly that data can help drive strategic decision-making and development.
 She has extensive experience planning and leading research and evaluation projects involving both quantitative and qualitative methods, including multi-site data collection processes.
 Over the course of her time at LFA, Rachel has worked with a diverse array of clients spanning different sectors and fields, including early childhood education, K-12 education, youth development, family engagement, housing and homelessness, and public media.

-As the Director of Communications and Design, Rachel supports the ongoing development of LFA’s brand and communications for external audiences, allowing the company to more effectively advance its role, expertise, and impact within the social sector.
+In addition to directing projects, Rachel serves as LFA's Director of Communications.
+She supports the ongoing development of LFA’s brand and communications, allowing the company to effectively advance its role, expertise, and impact within the social sector.

 Selected Project Experience